 MD: Why do you think women are shy or nervous when it comes to talking about their vaginas?
 Where do you think it stems from?

 SR: The truth is a lot of women don't like their vaginas.
 One in seven women has considered getting a labiaplasty, which is basically trimming and tucking the lips of the vagina and tightening up the entrance.
-Many women admit that one in five compares themselves to those vaginas seen in porn.
+One in five women admits that they compare themselves to those vaginas seen in porn.
 We need to get the "V" out of the closet!

 MD: How can we change the dialogue women have about their bodies and encourage them to embrace their sexuality and be open/honest about sexual health?

 SR: The conversation needs to start at a young age with our girls, daughters, nieces, and granddaughters.
 It's not just one talk we need to have with our daughters.
-There are many talks about their bodies and overall health that need to happen depending on the developmental (hormonal) milestone and what is age-appropriate.
-Before you start talking about human sexuality and sexual behaviors, you have to have created an environment where your daughter feels comfortable discussing other sensitive topics such as puberty, proper nutrition, body image issues, recreational alcohol, tobacco, and drug use.
+There are many talks about their bodies and overall health that need to happen depending on the developmental (and hormonal) milestones and what is age-appropriate.
+Before you start talking about human sexuality and sexual behaviors, you have to have created an environment where your daughter feels comfortable discussing other sensitive topics such as puberty, proper nutrition, body image issues, and alcohol, tobacco, and drug use.

 When young girls learn about their body parts—"Here is my nose, my ears, my belly button"—they need to learn and use the word vagina from an early age so they become comfortable with their own anatomy.
 When mothers teach their daughters code names for their vagina, such as "vajayjay," this does not move the needle in the right direction of changing this narrative.
 If mothers or other role models to young girls don't initiate these types of sensitive topics, your daughter will find other ways of learning about her health and wellness from other resources.
 This is where the problem lies.